Save up to $1,322 on our trips! Limited spots. Book Now.

 Great Ocean Road

-Along the scenic Great Ocean Road, there are several places to stop in search of koalas.
+Along one of Australia’s most scenic drives, Great Ocean Road, has several places to stop in search of koalas.
 One of the most popular stops is Kennett River.
 Head to the village’s Koala Cove Cafe and you will find a lot of fellow searchers looking up into the trees.
 Cape Otway National Park is another alternative.
 Its Bimbi Park offers people the chance to camp under koalas.
 You can also spot koalas at Tower Hill Wildlife Reserve on the Great Ocean Road.

 Koala Conservation Centre

-Phillip Island’s Koala Conservation Centre has two elevated treetop boardwalks and several viewing areas through Australian bush, where you can see koalas up close and in their natural habitat.
+A popular day trip from Melbourne, Phillip Island is a great place to see the elusive Koala.
+The Koala Conservation Centre has two elevated treetop boardwalks and several viewing areas through Australian bush, where you can see koalas up close and in their natural habitat.
 The bushland is also home to wallabies and echidnas.
 Head to the interpretative centre to learn more about koalas in general, and their history on Phillip Island.
+If you’re spending a bit of time on Phillip Island, why not stay to tick more Australian wildlife and see the world famous penguin parade.